 Strong quantitative and communication skills are essential.
 Prior experience in health care is not required; however, the MHA program does give consideration to applicants with relevant professional work experience, superior credentials, and demonstrated leadership potential.

-- Cumulative undergraduate GPA of at least 3.0
+- Preferred undergraduate GPA of 3.0 or higher

 - Three letters of recommendation